 perfect for the BMW Lo Rider.

-paint finishes.
-The concept study Lo Rider is
+finishes.
+The concept study Lo Rider is mainly focused on

-outward appearance, at the same time defining
+outward appearance, at the same time defining its conceptual

-is entirely subject to the personal taste
+is entirely subject to the personal taste of the customer.

 roadster-like look by having it lowered.